Spay and Neutering

 When is the best time to spay or neuter my pet?

 Our neutering prices are based on your pet’s weight, sex, and species.
-All procedures are performed under general anesthesia and are conducted by our experienced veterinary team.
-Final pricing may vary depending on your pet’s weight, condition and any additional care required.
+All procedures will be performed under general anesthesia and handled by our expert veterinary team.
+Final pricing may vary depending on your pet's health condition.

 Dog